CarolTobias/exercises/dawks.md

-This documentation describes how to use the Ajax robotic floor sweeper.
+This documentation describes how to use the Ajax robotic floor and tree sweeper.

 You dont need to power up the battery before use and wildlife.